David Hyde Pierce: 2005–2016: Return to Broadway

-Pierce narrated an audio tour guide, Napa Uncorked, in 2002.
-Pierce was nominated for a Grammy Award for Best Spoken Word Album for Children in 2010 for his narration of The Phantom Tollbooth.
+On November 19, 2007, Pierce was awarded an honorary Doctor of Fine Arts degree from Niagara University in Lewiston, New York.
+In 1999, he was awarded an honorary degree from Skidmore College, located in his native Saratoga Springs.
+Pierce was nominated for a Grammy Award for Best Spoken Word Album for Children at the 52nd Annual Grammy Awards in 2010 for his narration of The Phantom Tollbooth.